MendelMonteiro/CleanCollections/README.md

 CleanCollections
 ================

-List, Dictionary and Stack which do only allocate and do not de-reference memory when performing operations.
+List, Dictionary and Stack which only allocate and do not de-reference memory when performing operations.

 Operations should have the same order of complexity as in their BCL counterparts.